PlayPratz/TraceIT/README.md

 ## Web Interface
 + The Web Interface allows stakeholders to view details of products pertaining to them.
++ Stakeholders can view details like expected date of arrival, tranaction history, etc.
++ Aditionally, Hindustan Unilever can view every detail of their products in the supply chain.
+This includes transactions between two stakeholders in the supply chain of a particular product.

 ## Contributors <a name="contributors" />
 + [Roshan James](https://github.com/sephiroth7712)